MellowYarker/CryptoNotifier/README.md

 ## Set up
   1. Clone this repo to download it.
-  2. Open finder, navigate to wherever you downloaded CryptoNotifier (where ever you downloaded it).
+  2. Open finder and navigate to wherever you downloaded this program.
-  * Now go to CryptoNotifier/install
+  * Once there, open the `CryptoNotifier` folder.
   3. Press command + spacebar
-  * Type terminal
+  * Type `terminal` and press enter.
-  4. In terminal, type `cd `, go back to finder, drag the install folder into the terminal and once the path is displayed press enter.
+  4. In terminal, type `cd ` (with a space after, so "cd "), go back to finder and drag the `install` folder into the terminal.
+Once the filepath is displayed press enter.
   5. If you've installed python 3.6 or higher, type `python3 setup.py` in the terminal.
 If not, check the requirements heading.
     * if this fails, see if you have pip or pip3 installed, if not [install it](https://stackoverflow.com/questions/6587507/how-to-install-pip-with-python-3)

-##### Instructions
+#### Instructions
 1. Open coins.txt file,
     * Add the coins you want to recieve updates on, syntax for this file is as follows: